tytysam/100-days-of-code/README.md

 Check out the updates here 👇🏻
 <a href="http://www.tylercsamuelson.com/" target="_blank">www.tylercsamuelson.com</a>

-After that, I spent time deepening my understanding of lifecycle methods.
+After that, I spent time deepening my understanding of React lifecycle methods.
+Then debugged a couple pagination issues with my 100 Days of Code log.

 **Thoughts:**
 <br />